Polyketone: Propagation

-A mechanism for the propagation of this reaction using a palladium(II)-phenanthroline catalyst has been proposed by Brookhart:
+A mechanism for the propagation of this reaction using a palladium(II)-phenanthroline catalyst has been proposed by Maurice Brookhart:

 Polyketones are noted for having extremely low defects (double ethylene insertions or double carbonyl insertions, in red):

 The activation barrier to give double carbonyl insertions is very high, so it does not occur.
 Brookhart's mechanistic studies show that the concentration of the alkyl-ethylene palladium complex required to give double ethylene insertions is very low at any one point:

 Additionally, the Gibbs energy of activation of the alkyl-ethylene insertion is ~ 3 kcal/mol higher than the corresponding activation barrier for the alkyl-carbon monoxide insertion.
 As a result, defects occur at an extremely low rate (~ 1 part per million).
 The industrially-relevant palladium-dppp catalyst has also been investigated.

 Importance of bidentate ligands

 Where palladium(II) pre-catalysts bearing monodentate phosphine ligands are used in methanol, a relatively high fraction of methyl propionate is produced.
 In comparison, where chelating diphosphine ligands are used, this side-product is absent.
 This observation is rationalized: the bis(phosphine) complex can undergo cis-trans isomerization to give the sterically favored trans isomer.
 The propionyl ligand is now trans- to the open coordination site or ethylene ligand, and is unable to undergo migratory insertion.
 Instead, solvolysis by methanol occurs, which gives the undesired methyl propionate side-product.

+Whereas much effort has involved discrete palladium complexes, an example in the patent literature claims that a combination of Lewis acid (aluminum, iron, or titanium halide) and a source of palladium (as a salt or the metal) is effective for making polyketone.